Sarah Silverman: Personal life

-Silverman became a vegetarian at the age of 10.
+Silverman became a vegetarian at age ten.
 She is open about her lifelong battle with clinical depression, which at one point led to her developing an addiction to Xanax.
 She credited her subsequent emotional health to taking the prescription drug Zoloft.
-She struggled with bedwetting from the time she was young until well into her teens and stated in a 2007 interview that she had wet the bed recently.
+She struggled with bedwetting from the time she was young until well into her teens and stated, in a 2007 interview, that she had wet the bed recently.

 Silverman's autobiography, published in April 2010, titled The Bedwetter, explores the subject of bedwetting as well as other personal stories from her life.
 She stated she did not want to get married until same-sex couples were able to.
-In 2014, she tweeted "Just read that I wanna get married which is hilarious b/c I will never get married," adding, "Why would I want the govt involved in my love life?
+In 2014, she tweeted: "Just read that I wanna get married which is hilarious b/c I will never get married," adding, "Why would I want the govt involved in my love life?
 Ew.
 It's barbaric."

 She stated that she does not want to have biological children because "there's just millions of kids that have no parents" in the world and to avoid the risk that they might inherit her depression.
 In 2017, Silverman also said that she has prioritized her artistic career, constantly on tour, instead of motherhood.

-Silverman's real-life sister, Laura, played her sister on The Sarah Silverman Program.
+Silverman's real-life sister Laura played her sister on The Sarah Silverman Program.
 Another older sister, Susan, is a rabbi who lives in Jerusalem with her husband, Yosef Abramowitz, the co-founder and president of Arava Power Company, and their five children.
 Silverman considers herself culturally Jewish, which she has frequently mined for material, but says she is agnostic and does not follow Judaism, stating, "I have no religion.
 But culturally I can't escape it; I'm very Jewish."

 In July 2016, Silverman spent a week in the intensive care unit at Cedars Sinai Hospital with epiglottitis.

-In an interview on The Howard Stern Show in October 2018, Silverman revealed that she was one of several female comedians who witnessed fellow comic Louis C.K. masturbate, which she said was a consensual act.
-Silverman stated she felt the act was not abusive, because of the absence of a power differential between the two, but also stated that due to context, it was "not analogous" to what C.K. had done with the other women, which she said was "not OK".
+She previously lived in West Hollywood, California.
+She currently lives in Los Feliz and has a property in East Village, Manhattan, New York City.

+In 2022, Silverman revealed on her own podcast that she has misophonia, having first noticed it when she was a teenager.